[Updated May 2025]

 Competitive socialising offers foodservice operators a unique opportunity to transform their business into an experiential destination.
 By combining great games with an even better dining experience, you can create an environment where customers not only eat and drink but stay longer, spend more, and keep coming back.

-With the right menu, efficient kitchen practices, and a focus on customer experience, your venue can tap into this growing trend.
-For more tips, recipes, and industry insights, check out our leisure webpage, where we’re dedicated to helping you stay ahead of the curve.
+With the right menu, efficient kitchen practices and a focus on customer experience, your venue can tap into this growing trend.
+For more tips, recipes, and industry insights, check out our brand new competitive socialising webpage, where we’re dedicated to helping you stay ahead of the curve.

 **Mintel leisure outlook report UK 2022